breadlam/Asus-Z10PE-D16-WS-Stuff/README.md

 A BIOS file extracted with `decapify.py` can be edited manually, or by using some kind of standard tool such as AMIBCP.

-Then `capify.py` takes advantage of the fact that the Z10PE-D16 WS firmware **doesn't verify the CAP file header signature against the attached BIOS image**.
+The Z10PE-D16 WS firmware **does not verify CAP file header signatures against an encapsulated BIOS image**.
+I discovered this through testing.

 As a result, `capify.py` contains the original CAP file header bytes for BIOS version 4101, which it simply prepends to any given BIOS file.
 The resulting capsule file passes the motherboard's file check, allowing a customized BIOS image to be written to the board (using either USB Flashback or from the boot menu).